ChrstphrHll/npc_gen/students/Aniari Arlayna.md

 year: 1
 guild: Elkenval
 partyID: 77
+tags:
+- Elf
+- Barbarian
+- Assault
+- 1st
+- Elkenval
 ---
 # Aniari Arlayna
 ---
 ### Description
 - 1st year Elf Barbarian in Elkenval
-- wavy dark red hair that's put back in a short pony tail, Hazel eyes, and Light skin
+- wavy dark red hair that's put back in a short pony tail, Pale Brown eyes, and Light skin
 - Is Knowledgeable and Dishonest, and has Courage as their ideal

 ### Organizations